kadeoau/posthog.com/contents/marketplace/index.md

 They help their clients break free of vendor lock-in and break down data silos liberating the data within.
 Then assist their clients in gaining insights from their data that drive value in their business.

-**Services:** Analtics Advisory, Legacy System Integrations, Deployments for regulated environments (FinTech)
+**Services:** Analtics advisory, legacy system integrations, Deployments for regulated environments (FinTech)